 Meeting location decisions are more difficult than ever, and this issue impacts the association community.
 ASAE is working with volunteers and other organizations to develop an approach to assist in making the best decisions for stakeholders.
-While there are no easy answers on this topic, ASAE has released our Event Location: Questions for Consideration a document that includes the questions the ASAE Board of Directors considers regarding locations for meetings and conferences and adverse political issues.
+While there are no easy answers on this topic, ASAE has released our Event Location: Questions for Consideration (PDF) a document that includes the questions the ASAE Board of Directors considers regarding locations for meetings and conferences and adverse political issues.

 This resource includes:

 - Information-gathering on specific legislation prior to action;

 - Contract legal and ethical questions for consideration;

 - Association actions to address the issue; and